 did not mean he intended to keep his title for life – rather, it aimed to give him the political freedom to implement imperial institutions into the Roman Republic without behind-the-scenes sabotage.

-Firmly established as leader of Rome, Caesar first reorganized the Republic’s provincial institutions, which had long been a problem.
+Firmly established as leader of Rome, Caesar first reorganised the Republic’s provincial institutions, which had long been a problem.
 Up until then, the Romans hardly considered a provincia

 turned into paranoid fear.
 A conspiracy was thus put together to murder Caesar and ‘liberate Rome’ – that is, return to the old Roman Republic and undo Caesar’s work.
 The conspirators, of whom Brutus and Cassius are the most well-known, were successful and on 15 March 44 BC, Caesar was brutally stabbed to death.
 Though expecting to be hailed as liberators, the Roman people were outraged upon hearing of the betrayal and assassination of their leader, forcing the conspirators to flee Rome to avoid being lynched.
-With Caesar murdered, a power vacuum emerged which would plunge the Roman world into civil strife once more.
+With Caesar murdered, a power vacuum emerged which would plunge the Roman world into civil war once more.
 In his testament, Caesar adopted his grandnephew Gaius Octavius as his sole heir, henceforth known as Gaius Julius Caesar Octavianus.
-Despite being only eighteen, Octavianus (known to his contemporaries simply as Caesar at the time) quickly secured the support of Caesar’s legions and forced the Senate to grant him several legislative powers, including the consulship.
-In 43 BC, Octavianus established a military dictatorship with Caesar’s former generals Marcus Antonius and Marcus Lepidus: the Second Triumvirate.
+Despite being only eighteen, Octavian (known to his contemporaries simply as Caesar at the time) quickly secured the support of Caesar’s legions and forced the Senate to grant him several legislative powers, including the consulship.
+In 43 BC, Octavian established a military dictatorship with Caesar’s former generals Mark Antony and Marcus Lepidus: the Second Triumvirate.
 Subsequently, the Roman people’s assembly granted the Triumvirate absolute power to avenge Caesar’s assassination and punish the conspirators.
 Brutus and Cassius had fled to the east, where they assembled forces of their own.
-In response, Octavianus and Antonius invaded Greece in 42 BC and advanced against the liberatores
+In response, Octavian and Antony invaded Greece in 42 BC and advanced against the liberatores

 .
 In the ensuing Battles of Philippi, the conspirators were decisively defeated.
-Shortly afterwards, Octavianus, Antonius and Lepidus divided the Roman world between them: Octavianus would rule the west, Antonius the east and Lepidus the south with Italy as a joint-ruled territory.
-However, Octavianus soon proved himself to be a brilliant politician and strategist, quickly consolidating his hold on both the western provinces and Italy, smashing the Sicilian Revolt of Sextus Pompeius (son of) in 36 BC and ousting Lepidus from the Triumvirate.
+Shortly afterwards, Octavian, Antony and Lepidus divided the Roman world between them: Octavian would rule the west, Antony the east and Lepidus the south with Italy as a joint-ruled territory.
+However, Octavian soon proved himself to be a brilliant politician and strategist, quickly consolidating his hold on both the western provinces and Italy, smashing the Sicilian Revolt of Sextus Pompey (son of) in 36 BC and ousting Lepidus from the Triumvirate.

-Meanwhile, Antonius consolidated his position in the east but made the fatal mistake of becoming the lover of Cleopatra VII.
+Meanwhile, Antony consolidated his position in the east but made the fatal mistake of becoming the lover of Cleopatra VII.
 The couple soon announced their marriage.
-Octavianus launched a massive propaganda campaign against Antonius, constantly emphasising how Antonius had made himself unworthy of being Roman (or even a man, at that) by marrying a foreign queen (Roman citizens were forbidden to marry foreigners) and capitalising on the rumours that Antonius intended to break the east away from Rome and establish an eastern Roman-Egyptian empire with its capital at Alexandria.
-However, Octavianus knew that both the Roman masses and his legions were generally unsupportive of yet another war against fellow Romans, despite the firm support for Octavianus in Italy and the west.
-Thus, Octavianus did not blame Antonius for the supposed disgrace happening in the east but rather Cleopatra VII, portraying her (not untruthfully) as having corrupted the virtuous Roman hero Antonius, thus mobilising Roman public opinion against the last Ptolemaic queen.
-Octavianus succeeded and in 32 BC manipulated the Senate into a declaration of war upon Cleopatra’s realm, knowing very well that Antonius would come to her aid.
-Romans in Italy and the western territories swore an oath of allegiance to Octavianus as the war began.
-Realising a clash had become inevitable, Antonius and Cleopatra moved from the Isle of Samos into Greece with their forces in 32 BC, while Octavianus and his trusted second-in-command Agrippa did the same, crossing the Straits of Otranto.
-The two sides battled at Actium on 2 September 31 BC, resulting in a crushing victory for Octavianus, despite Antonius and Cleopatra escaping.
-The captured forces of Antonius at once switched their loyalty to Octavianus, who now disbanded most of his veteran legions (many of whom traced their service back to the Gallic Wars) and directed a land distribution among them.
-In April 30 BC, Octavianus and his army crossed into Asia and marched all the way through Asia Minor, Syria and Iudaea into Egypt, subjugating the eastern territories along the way.
-Meanwhile, Antonius attempted to assemble forces at Cyrene but the Roman commander there, Scarpus, switched his allegiance to Octavianus and proceeded to march westwards with Octavianus’ general Gallus.
-Antonius subsequently fled back to Alexandria where he and Cleopatra waited for their enemies.
-The forces of Octavianus invaded Egypt in July 30 BC, rapidly advancing towards Alexandria and entering the city on 1 August 30 BC.
-Antonius attempted suicide by falling on his sword – in accordance with Roman tradition – upon hearing a false rumour that his love Cleopatra had committed suicide herself.
-Mortally wounded, he discovered this was not true and had himself brought to Cleopatra, supposedly dying in her arms.
-Cleopatra now desperately attempted last-ditch negotiations with Octavianus but he refused her overture, promptly capturing her and informing her she would be paraded as a trophy back in Rome.
-In addition, Octavianus’ forces captured the children of Antonius and Cleopatra, as well as Caesarion – the child of Caesar and Cleopatra.
-Octavianus ordered Caesarion killed, allegedly commenting “two Caesars is one too many”.
+Octavian then launched a massive propaganda campaign against Antony, constantly emphasising how Antony had made himself unworthy of being Roman (or even a man, at that) by marrying a foreign queen (Roman citizens were forbidden to marry foreigners) and capitalising on the rumours that Antony intended to break the east away from Rome and establish an eastern Roman-Egyptian empire with its capital at Alexandria.
+However, Octavian knew that both the Roman masses and his legions were generally unsupportive of yet another war against fellow Romans, despite the firm support for Octavian in Italy and the west.
+Thus, Octavian brilliantly did not blame Antony for the supposed disgrace happening in the east but rather Cleopatra VII, portraying her (not entirely untruthfully) as having corrupted the virtuous Roman hero Antony, thus mobilising Roman public opinion against the last Ptolemaic queen.
+Octavian succeeded and in 32 BC manipulated the Senate into a declaration of war upon Cleopatra’s Egypt, knowing very well that Antony would join her.
+Romans in Italy and the western territories swore an oath of allegiance to Octavian as the war began.
+Realising a clash had become inevitable, Antony and Cleopatra moved from the Isle of Samos into Greece with their forces in 32 BC, while Octavian and his trusted second-in-command Agrippa did the same, crossing the Straits of Otranto.
+The two sides battled at Actium on 2 September 31 BC, resulting in a crushing victory for Octavian, despite Antony and Cleopatra escaping.
+The captured forces of Antony immediately ran over to Octavian, who now disbanded most of his veteran legions (many of whom traced their service back to the Gallic Wars) and directed a land distribution among them.
+In April 30 BC, Octavian and his army crossed into Asia and marched all the way to Egypt, subjugating the eastern territories along the way.
+Meanwhile, Antony attempted to assemble forces at Cyrene but the Roman commander there, Scarpus, switched his allegiance to Octavian and proceeded to march west with Octavian’s general Gallus.
+Antony subsequently fled back to Alexandria where he and Cleopatra waited for their enemies.
+The forces of Octavian invaded Egypt in July 30 BC, advancing towards Alexandria and entering the city on 1 August 30 BC.
+Antony attempted suicide by falling on his sword – in accordance with Roman tradition – upon hearing a false rumour that his love Cleopatra had committed suicide herself.
+Mortally wounded, he discovered this was not true and had himself brought to Cleopatra, allegedly dying in her arms.
+Cleopatra now desperately attempted last-ditch negotiations with Octavian but he refused her overture, promptly capturing her and informing her she would be paraded in his triumph back in Rome.
+In addition, Octavian’s forces captured the children of Antony and Cleopatra, as well as Caesarion – the child of Caesar and Cleopatra.
+Octavian ordered Caesarion killed, in the idea that “two Caesars is one too many”.
 Her kingdom conquered, her lover dead and her children captured or killed, Cleopatra had lost everything and succeeded in committing suicide, either by having herself bitten by an Egyptian asp or taking poison.
-Octavianus thus became the undisputed master of the Roman Republic and would go on to prove himself as one of the greatest leaders in European history, becoming Imperator Caesar Divi Filius Augustus in 27 BC and successfully turning the Roman Republic into the Principate (popularly known as the ‘Roman Empire’), thereby heralding the longest-recorded period of peace, stability and prosperity in Europe, North Africa and the Middle East.© 2012 – 2014 undevicesimus.deviantart.com
+Octavian thus became the undisputed master of the Roman Republic and would go on to prove himself as one of the greatest leaders in world history, becoming Imperator Caesar Divi Filius Augustus in 27 BC and successfully turning the Roman Republic into the Principate (popularly known as the ‘Roman Empire’), thereby heralding the longest-recorded period of peace, stability and prosperity in Europe, North Africa and the Middle East…© 2012 – 2014 undevicesimus.deviantart.com